daemon-001/-Release-Fake-job-Detection-Android-App/README.md

 ## ⚙️ How It Works

 1. **Database Synchronization**:
-   - The app requires internet connection to fetch the latest fake job database from Supabase
+   - Automatically fetch the latest database at every startup.
+The app requires internet connection to fetch the latest fake job database from Supabase
    - Database indicators show sync status at top bar like, ⭕ = fail to load database, 🌐 = Database loaded to the app

 2. **Job Analysis Process**: